Configuring Basic macOS Management in Workspace ONE UEM

 - The screen will be displayed as grayscale, and the cursor will be extra-large.

-Configuring Device Lock for macOS
+Configuring device lock for macOS

 Note: For Mac devices running Apple silicon, macOS version 11.5 or later is required.
-If you try to use this feature on a Mac with Apple silicon running a version of macOS before 11.5, the Mac will be deactivated, and a network connection and authentication with Secure Token will be required to re-enable the device.
+If you try to use this feature on a Mac with Apple silicon running a version of macOS before 11.5, the device will be deactivated, and a network connection and authentication with Secure Token will be required to re-enable the device.

 Workspace ONE UEM supports a firmware-based device lock for macOS.
 The device cannot be booted until the device lock code has been entered.
 This exercise helps you to configure device lock for macOS.